 A2B students will also be invited to an enhanced induction day before starting university to offer information, advice and guidance to prepare them for their important first term.

-A2B Scholarship - If you successfully complete the A2B Module getting at least 75% in the skills4uni test and also get the exam results needed for your standard offer (rather than the alternative A2B offer), you’ll receive a scholarship worth £1,200 for each successful year of study at the University.
-This scholarship is awarded in addition to any other grant or bursary you may receive.
+A2B Scholarship - If you successfully complete the A2B Module getting at least 75% in the skills4uni test and get the exam results needed for your standard offer (rather than the alternative A2B offer), you will be eligible for a scholarship worth £1,200 for each successful year of study at the University.
+You will need to ensure that you and your parents give consent for the household income to be assessed as part of your student finance application in order that our funding office can access these details when awarding the scholarship.

 HSBC Scholarship – 5 scholarships will be awarded to the top performing A2B student in each of the University colleges to cover their full University tuition fee.
 To be eligible for the HSBC scholarship you must have a household income of below £16,190.
 To be identified as a top performing A2B student you must achieve the standard offer for the course and achieve the highest score in the A2B online module and assignment.
 Students in receipt of the HSBC scholarship must be prepared to support the Outreach department in its work with the Development and Alumni Business Engagement Office and Alumni donors as well as its Outreach work with schools.